guettli/usability/README.md

 If I open 1password I want the cursor to be in this autocomplete field.

 I don't want to remeber in which container the password is.

+# Linux: "thousand" Apps, which one to choose?

+I want to create a screencast.
+But which tools should I use?

+There are: Kazam, Open Broadcaster Software Studio, Simple Screen Recorder, Record My Desktop, Voko Screen.

+I don't want to choose.
+I just want to create a screencast.

+It would be nice to have a sane default.